mrmrwinter/asmapp/README.md

 5, Configure the `config.yaml`

-6, Run the workflow with the follownig command; `snakemake -cX -use-singularity`, whre X is the same number as the amount of threads specified in the `config.yaml`
+6, Run the workflow with the follownig command; `snakemake -cX -use-singularity`, whre X is the same number of cores desired

+Full dependency installation instructions can be found at `docs/install_notes.md`